jmsbutcher/A-demon-in-conways-game-of-life/README.md

 The agent's actions are random until you choose a reward scheme.

-By default, it takes up to 10 actions per game step.
+By default, the agent takes up to 10 actions per game step.
 This can be changed in the Settings menu.